jijihohococo/ichi-orm/README.md

 }
 ```

-You can create the resource class via terminal after creating "ichi" file as we mentioned in [Create Model From Commandline].
+You can create the resource class via terminal after creating "ichi" file as we mentioned in [Create Model From Commandline]

 ```php